intel-comp-saude-ufes/2024-1-P2-Magnetic-Resonance-Imaging-Brain-Tumor/README.md

 source myvenv/bin/activate
 pip install -r requirements.txt
 ```
-## If you would like to use the same dataset as we did, run the following script (you may need a Kaggle account)
+## If you would like to use the same dataset as we did, run the following script
+**Note: you may need a Kaggle account**
 ```
 cd datasets
 bash script.sh